Jubilee Media: Content

 According to its founder, the purpose of Jubilee's content is to "provoke understanding and create human connection" across political spectrums.
-Several prominent figures, including Pete Buttigieg, Ben Shapiro, Steven Bonnell II, Charlie Kirk, Jordan Peterson, Sam Seder, Mehdi Hasan and Dean Withers, have appeared in Jubilee's Surrounded series.
+Several prominent figures, including Pete Buttigieg, Ben Shapiro, Steven Kenneth "Destiny" Bonnell II, Charlie Kirk, Jordan Peterson, Sam Seder, Mehdi Hasan and Dean Withers, have appeared in Jubilee's Surrounded series.
 Statements made in the series are fact-checked by Straight Arrow News.

 When questioned about the value of finding middle ground between extreme viewpoints, such as flat-earthers, Lee has stated that the company evaluates whether they are "doing more good than harm" and seeks to find empathy even in conversations with people holding scientifically disputed beliefs.
 Regarding concerns about platforming individuals with controversial views, Lee has acknowledged the difficulty of determining "where the line is" between legitimate discourse and hate speech, noting that the company receives criticism from both sides of the political spectrum for featuring opposing viewpoints.